 How to Install RPM Packages on Ubuntu

-RPM is a package format used by Red Hat-based derivatives like Rocky Linux, CentOS, RHEL, or Fedora.
+RPM is a package format used by Red Hat Enterprise Linux (RHEL) and its derivatives, such as Rocky Linux, CentOS, or Fedora.
 The name comes from the RPM Package Manager (RPM), a free and open-source package management system for installing, uninstalling, and managing software packages in Linux.

 How to install RPM packages on Ubuntu - a tutorial.